bumlang936/Stock_Analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/75760493/105075390-529eff00-5a4f-11eb-9e68-85a86a1fc22f.PNG)

 From the images above, the refactor code showed to be successful by reducing the time it took to run the code for 2017 from .8671875 seconds to .1640625 seconds, reducing the time by .703125 seconds.
-Likewise with the year 2018, the refactored code reduced it's excecution time from .8496094 seconds to .1738281 seconds, reducing the time by .6757813 seconds.
+Likewise, with the year 2018, the refactored code reduced its execution time from .8496094 seconds to .1738281 seconds, reducing the time by .6757813 seconds.

 ## Summary

 ### Disadvantages of refactoring the code:

-One big disadvantage in trying to refactor your code is that you're altering and changing a code that already works and excecutes the way it needs to.
-Refactoring can easily lead to the code no longer to be able to excecute or excecute properly and give the desired results if it isn't done correctly.
+One big disadvantage in trying to refactor this code is that you are altering and changing a code that already works and executes the way it needs to.
+Refactoring can easily lead to the code no longer to be able to execute or execute properly and give the desired results if it isn't done correctly.

-### Advangtages of refactoring the code:
+### Advantages of refactoring the code:

 The major advantage is the new refactored code is cleaner, the code is more organized, the code takes less memory to run and would then be able to run much faster which is needed to run a code over a large set of data.
-Plus having a more orgnaized code would be beneficial in terms of trying to debug the code if there are errors.
+Plus having a more organized code would be beneficial in terms of trying to debug the code if there are errors.
 Not only that, but a cleaner and more organized code would help better explain what the code is trying to do in case someone who hasn't seen the code has to use it or view it.

 ### Advantages and disadvantages of using the refactored VBA script

 Like stated above, the biggest advantage of using the refactored VBA script is that it runs much faster and can handle very large sets of data.
-The disadvantage of trying to refactor the VBA script is that the code can get difficult with the numerous loops within one another, which could easily cause a syntax error that might be hard to find while debugging, which would make it difficult to ensure the code excecutes properly.
+The disadvantage of trying to refactor the VBA script is that the code can get difficult with the numerous loops within one another, which could easily cause a syntax error that might be hard to find while debugging, which would make it difficult to ensure the code executes properly.